Taming-the-BEAST/Skyline-plots/README.md

 > Hit **Run** to start the analysis.
 >

+The analysis will take 5-10 minutes to run.
 Read through the next section while waiting for your results or start preparing the XML file for the [birth-death skyline](#sec:bdsky) analysis.